02.07.2025 t/m 31.10.2025

 Place for wonder and entertainment

 The fair is a place for wonder and entertainment.
 It has been accompanied by machines and music for a long time now!
 The funfair as we know it today originated in the 19th century due to rapid technological developments.
 But the oldest fair in the Netherlands dates back as early as around the year 1000 in the province of Utrecht.
 The city of Utrecht also has a long tradition of fairs, originally intended as a festive consecration of a church.
 Historical photos from the Utrecht Archive show the entertainment at the Utrecht fair through the years.
-You will also see a beautiful collection of fairground horses.
+You will also see a beautiful collection of carousel animals.

 The Double Ruth: the ultimate fairground organ

 The Double Ruth with its pioneering mechanism was built by the German company A. Ruth & Sons.
-Musical quality is most important to its makers.
+Musical quality is most important to its makers!
 The organ first appeared near a roller coaster.
 Later, the Hommerson family bought the Double Ruth and placed it near the bumper cars.
 The fairground organ ended up in the collection of Museum Speelklok in 1957, where it now shines on the stage; besides merry fairground music, it can play complete operas and other classical music.

 Ice cream with music